Choose an Appropriate Motorcycle Style

 - The Can-Am Spyder is a three-wheeled motorcycle with three model levels to choose from.
 The Spyder F3 Touring model features a high-performance braking system and a full front fairing for maximum wind deflection.

-- Sport Motorcycle – Sport motorcycles are one of the least enjoyable motorcycles for long distance riding due to the forward leaning position required.
+- Sport motorcycles are one of the least enjoyable bikes for long-distance riding due to the forward-leaning position required.
 They are designed for a low, sleek riding position and crouched posture to make them more aerodynamic and built for turning at speed.
-Many people have made long journeys on sport motorcycles, so do not completely count them out as an option.
+Many people have made long journeys on sport-motorcycles, so do not entirely count them out as an option.
 Try one on a shorter distance ride and see what you think before committing to a long journey.

 Engine size on a motorcycle isn’t a definite guarantee that you’ve selected the best motorcycle for your journey, but they can have an effect on them.